-Teacher candidates who do not possess a valid Wisconsin teaching license, a substitute teaching license, or a substitute teacher permit, may not, under any circumstances, serve as a substitute teacher for their own cooperating teacher or for any other teacher.
+Teacher candidates may not serve as substitute teachers, as per DPI policy.

 In the absence of their cooperating teacher, teacher candidates may continue with regularly assigned duties only when a licensed teacher is employed in place of the cooperating teacher.
-This generally means that the school must provide a substitute teacher in the classroom during the cooperating teacher's absence.
-If the cooperating teacher will be out of the classroom for an extended period of time the student should notify their university supervisor and the OFE Director to review the situation.
+This generally means that the school must provide a licensed substitute teacher in the classroom during the cooperating teacher's absence.
+If the cooperating teacher will be out of the classroom for an extended period of time the student should notify their university supervisor and the OCE Director to review the situation.